36 Magical Things to Do in Maui (for Your Bucket List!)

 4) Waikamoi Ridge Trail.
 The hiking trail offers two loops and is ideal for having a picnic and enjoying a short hike.

 5) Garden of Eden Arboretum.
-Visit this unique garden to find a 100-year-old mango tree, bamboo forest, and a beautiful view of Puohokamoa Falls.
+Visit this unique garden to find a 100-year-old mango tree, a bamboo forest, and a beautiful view of Puohokamoa Falls.

 6) Kaumahina State Wayside Park.
 Here is another beautiful stop to enjoy Maui’s North Coast views.
 The park has a bathroom and picnic area.